Approach to Security

 Our Enterprise plan allows clients to customize unique data processing requirements to enhance our standard terms of service (e.g. security, or modifications in the governing laws and/or jurisdiction venue, auditing privileges, limited warranties, and insurance requests, etc.).
 Contact us if you require a Data Privacy Agreement.

-Enhanced Privacy or "Incognito Mode"
+Enhanced Data Privacy or "Incognito Mode"

-For Enterprise clients concerned about having their data logged and analyzed for performance and quality control, we offer an Enhanced Security Solution or ("Incognito Mode") to prevent any data logging.
+For Enterprise clients concerned about having their data logged and analyzed for performance and quality control, we offer an Enhanced Data Privacy solution or ("Incognito Mode") to prevent any data logging.
 Incognito Mode is a feature in the software that prevents Client's Personally Identifiable Information (PII) from ever being logged at the point of submission to our API.
 Client's data submissions are momentarily accessed in Random Access Memory (RAM) just long enough to process, match and deliver verification results back to a client.
 Upon completion of such processes, any residual data in the RAM is dumped, written over, or "garbage collected" by subsequent transactions.
 Due to the transitory nature of this process, Client acknowledges and agrees that data troubleshooting, correction, blocking, deleting, or exportation back to Client shall not be feasible.

 Ultimate Security (local installation)